All users can manage Test Execution, but only the Project and the Jira admins with the delete permission can delete it.

 Once you click on a Milestone Status, the dropdown will display all milestones that match the selected milestone status.
 These statuses are:

-UNSCHEDULED: Test executions that belong to milestones that have not yet been scheduled.
+Unscheduled : Test executions that belong to milestones that have not yet been scheduled.

-PAST DUE: Test executions associated with milestones that have passed their planned end date but are not yet completed.
+past due : Test executions associated with milestones that have passed their planned end date but are not yet completed.

-STARTED: Test executions for milestones that are currently in progress.
+started : Test executions for milestones that are currently in progress.

-UPCOMING: Test executions for milestones that are scheduled to start in the future.
+upcoming : Test executions for milestones that are scheduled to start in the future.

-COMPLETED: Test executions for milestones that have been finished and closed.
+Completed : Test executions for milestones that have been finished and closed.

 When you choose a specific milestone in this dropdown menu, you can see the linked test executions of this milestone.